mattdistefano/accessibility-training/readme.md

 ### Semantic markup

 Developers should understand the meaning of different tags and choose them carefully.
 Remember: HTML is a language for adding structure and meaning to content - it's not just about putting that content on the screen.
 A surprisingly large portion of accessibility issues can be traced back to bad markup choices.
+In fact, much of this document concerns little more than proper use of HTML.
 Know your tags!

 ### Document structure